TechxGenus/LightBinPack/README.md

 - The simplest online packing algorithm
 - Only maintain the current box
 - If the current item cannot be placed, open a new box

+### Best-Fit Decreasing (BFD)
+- Sort all items in descending order of size
+- For each item, put it in the box with the smallest remaining capacity that can hold it
+- If there is no suitable box, create a new box

 ## Requirements